n3k00n3/virgulino-ruby/code_of_conduct.md

 We have written this code of conduct not because we expect bad behavior from our community—which, in our experience, is overwhelmingly kind and civil—but because we believe a clear code of conduct is a necessary part of building a respectful community.
 Whether you’re a regular participant or a newcomer, we care about making this community a safe place for you and we’ve got your back.

-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Safety Team.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Team.

 Some of our community spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.